MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-sql-resource-provider-update.md

 # Use the NetBIOS name for the Azure Stack domain.
 On the Azure Stack SDK, the default is AzureStack but this might have been changed at installation.
 $domain = "AzureStack"

-# For integrated systems, use the IP address of one of the ERCS virtual machines.
+# For integrated systems, use the IP address of one of the ERCS VMs.
 $privilegedEndpoint = "AzS-ERCS01"

 # Provide the Azure environment used for deploying Azure Stack.
 Required only for Azure AD deployments.
-Supported values for the <environment name> parameter are AzureCloud, AzureChinaCloud or AzureUSGovernment depending which Azure subscription you are using.
+Supported values for the <environment name> parameter are AzureCloud, AzureChinaCloud, or AzureUSGovernment depending which Azure subscription you're using.
 $AzureEnvironment = "<EnvironmentName>"

 # Point to the directory where the resource provider installation files were extracted.
 $tempDir = 'C:\TEMP\SQLRP'

-# The service administrator account (this can be Azure AD or AD FS).
+# The service admin account (this can be Azure AD or AD FS).
 $serviceAdmin = "admin@mydomain.onmicrosoft.com"
 $AdminPass = ConvertTo-SecureString "P@ssw0rd1" -AsPlainText -Force
 $AdminCreds = New-Object System.Management.Automation.PSCredential ($serviceAdmin, $AdminPass)